A decayed or broken tooth can cause daily discomfort and make you feel self-conscious about your appearance.

 When dealing with a damaged or decaying tooth, you need a dental team you can trust to recommend the best treatment.
 Our experienced dentists can create a customized plan to protect your natural tooth and prevent future oral health damage.
 Both our dentists have over 10 years of dentistry experience and are equipped to handle your every dental need.

 Contact our Stockbridge, GA, dental practice to request your consultation so Drs.
-Greene and Barbie can determine if a traditional or implant-supported crown is the right solution for you.
+Greene can determine if a traditional or implant-supported crown is the right solution for you.

 Honesty, Integrity, Compassion Our Patient-Focused Approach Creates 5-Star Care